privatenumber/link/README.md

 3. Link the target project

-	In the project where you want to link the package, link the target package in publish mode:
+	In the current project, link the target package in publish mode:

 	```sh
 	npx link publish <target-package-path>
 	```